 FFS whether it is possible to provide different PRACH, access barring and congestion control information for different slices.

 The separation of the PRACH resource is based on the different numerologies and the multiple beams.
 PRACH resources are mapped e.g. to SS-blocks and/or to individual beams.
 In this sense, the PRACH resource may has loose connection with the service or slices.
 The further slice specific segmentation of PRACH resource on top of agreed PRACH separation will increase the preamble collision.
-In addition, during the initial access procedure (registration procedure) without any PDU session established, the UE would provide the requested NSSAI information which may contain several S-NSSAI, thus association of a slice related query with a PRACH resource specifically might be inefficient.
+In addition, during the initial access procedure (registration procedure) without any PDU session established, the UE would provide the requested NSSAI information which may contain several S-NSSAIs, thus association of a slice related query with a PRACH resource specifically might be inefficient.
 It would have to be transmitted to UEs via a specific message and updated after initial rerouting.

 Therefore, we believe PRACH partitioning for generic purposes can meet the slice requirements.
 I.e. PRACH resources configuration and differentiation for different slices should be feasible replying on the generic PRACH resource configuration approach, even though explicit slice specific requirements to dimension the amount of PRACH resources are not needed.
 Hence, we propose the following: